Dug Days: Music

 The score for Dug Days was composed by Andrea Datzman and Curtis Green.
-Up composer and longtime Pixar collaborator Michael Giacchino was approached to return for the series, but declined due to scheduling issues, and instead recommended Andrea, who in turn contacted Curtis to help with the score.
+Up composer and longtime Pixar collaborator Michael Giacchino was approached to return for the series, but declined due to scheduling issues, and instead recommended Datzman, who in turn contacted Green to help with the score.
 The score references Giacchino's work for the original film.
 According to producer Kim Collins, the score for each episode features different tones and themes.
-The score for the series was released in September 1, 2021.
+The score for the series was released on September 1, 2021.

 Release

-Dug Days premiered on September 1, 2021 on Disney+ and consists of five episodes.
+The first five episodes of Dug Days premiered on September 1, 2021 on Disney+.
+The sixth and final episode, "Carl's Date", was originally scheduled to debut on Disney+ on February 10, 2023, but instead premiered in theaters on June 16, 2023, along with Pixar's Elemental.
+Carl's Date was later released on Disney+ on September 13, 2023.
+Carl's Date was also released on September 26, 2023 as a bonus feature included on the Ultra HD Blu-ray and Blu-ray releases of Elemental.

 Reception

 Critical response

 Joel Keller of Decider found the humor of the series simple yet effective and praised the performances of the cast members, claimed that the interactions between the characters manage bring an emotional bond between them, while complimenting the animation.
 Joly Herman of Common Sense Media rated the series 4 out of 5 stars and complimented Dug Days for providing positive messages such as kindness and loyalty, while praising the depiction of diverse positive role models through the characters.